Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution

 \subsection{Feature-sharing Generator Adversarial Networks}

 In the standard GANs, the generator and the discriminator are usually defined as two independent networks.
-In our problem, we observe that the shallow parts of these two networks always extract local textures such as edges and corners.
-To reflect this, we propose a new network structure (Fs-SRGAN) to share the shallow-feature-exaction parts of the generator and the discriminator.
+Based on the observation that the shallow parts of the two networks always extract low-level textures such as edges and corners, we propose a new network structure (Fs-SRGAN) to enable low-level feature sharing between the generator and the discriminator.
+This can reduce the number of parameters and help both networks extract more effective features.
 Consequently, our Fs-SRGAN contains three parts: a shared feature extractor, a generator, and a discriminator, as shown in Fig.~\ref{fig:Co-SRGAN}.

-\subsubsection{Shared Feature Extractor}
+\subsubsection{\textbf{Shared Feature Extractor}}

-The feature-sharing mechanism allows the generator and the discriminator to jointly optimize the shallow feature extractor.
+We first use a share feature extractor to transform an input image from color space to feature space, before extracting low-level feature maps.
+The feature-sharing mechanism allows the generator and the discriminator to jointly optimize the low-level feature extractor.
 Similar to FASRGAN, we adopt RRDB, the basic block of ESRGAN~\cite{wang2018esrgan}, as the basic structure.
 The shared feature extractor contains $E$ RRDBs to extract helpful feature maps for both the generator and the discriminator, described as following:

-where $H_{shared}$ is the shallow shared feature maps extracted by the shared part, $F_{shared}$ represents the function of the shared feature extractor, and $x$ is the input.
-For the generator, the input is an LR image, while for the discriminator it is the SR image or the HR image.
-The input sizes of the generator and the discriminator are different.
-We apply a fully Convolutional Neural Network with invariant size of feature map to extract features so that the different input sizes do not matter.
+where $H_{shared}$ is the low-level feature maps extracted by the shared part, $F_{shared}$ represents the function of the shared feature extractor, and $x$ is the input.
+For the generator, the input is an LR image, while for the discriminator it is a SR image or a HR image.
+Considering the input sizes of the generator and the discriminator are different, we apply a fully Convolutional Neural Network with invariant size of feature maps to extract features so that the different input sizes do not matter.

-\subsubsection{The Generator and the Discriminator}
+\subsubsection{\textbf{The Generator and the Discriminator}}

 The rest parts of the generator and the discriminator are the same as those in standard GAN-based methods, except that the inputs are feature maps instead of images as shown in Fig.\ref{fig:Co-SRGAN}.